willrosenow/RNA-seq/README.md

 1. Run [fastqc.sh](https://github.com/willrosenow/RNA-seq/blob/master/fastqc.sh) to check if adapters are present.
 Best to run this on only one file as a test.

-2. If adapters are present run [trimmomatic.sh](https://github.com/willrosenow/RNA-seq/blob/master/trimmomatic.sh)to trim them using a provided adapter sequence.
+2. If adapters are present run [trimmomatic.sh](https://github.com/willrosenow/RNA-seq/blob/master/trimmomatic.sh) to trim them using a provided adapter sequence.

 3. Run command `multiqc .` in directory with fastqc summaries to produce one overall report to check if adapter trimming worked.